-Within the academy, just as in the surrounding world and the professional field, diversity and inclusion is a recurring and interesting topic.
+Within the academy, as in our surrounding world and the field, diversity and inclusion is a recurring and important topic.

-If the professional field and the academy wants to better represent our diverse society, we must change and create an environment in which new stories and repertoire, alternative codes and visions, and alternative forms of movement and reflection are welcome and are included from a mutual recognition and connection.
+For the field and academy to better represent our diverse society, we must change and create an environment where new stories and repertoire, alternative codes and visions, and alternative forms of movement and reflection are welcome and incorporated out of mutual recognition and connection.

 We are aware that not everyone feels that the ATD is a safe haven.
-Making the school more inclusive involves much more than just inviting students from non-Western backgrounds to audition.
-An example of activities in this area is the ATD staff training that focuses on unconscious bias, on what diversity and inclusion really means.
+Making the school more inclusive includes much more than simply inviting students from non-Western backgrounds to audition.
+An example of activities in this area are the ATD staff trainings that focus on unconscious bias, on what diversity and inclusion really means.

 If the ATD truly wants to change its learning environment and provide inclusive education in an inclusive environment, current staff and students must examine who they are as individuals and as an organization.
 What role do they play in maintaining the existing system?
 In what ways could they change the system and what would be the consequences of those changes?
 A common point of departure is the value we place on the performing arts and the significance of the arts to the world in which we live.